-(b) A political action committee and a candidate's campaign committee shall file a statement of formation within ten (10) days after formation.
+- (a) Repealed By Laws 1998, ch.
+100, § 5. - (b) A political action committee and a candidate's campaign committee, except those formed under federal law, shall file a statement of formation within ten (10) days after formation.
 This filing is required when any political action committee or candidate's campaign committee is formed, whether before an election to aid in the campaign or formed after an election to defray campaign debts incurred.
 The chairman and treasurer of a committee shall be separate individuals.
 The statement of formation shall list the name and mailing address of the committee, name and address of the committee chairman and treasurer, date committee formed and the purpose of committee.
 The statement of formation shall be filed in those offices as provided by W.S.
 22-25-107.